pfonseca/theme-cur8r/README.md

 theme-cur8r
 ===========

-A card style theme with photos for each post on the home page.
+A card style theme with photos for each post on the home page..

 ## Getting Started